MichaelSinz/ArguBash/README.md

 Positional arguments are useful for:

-- File or directory paths that are primary inputs to your script
+- File or directory paths that are primary inputs to your script, especially if there can be an arbitrary number of them.
-- Command names when your script acts as a wrapper for multiple commands
+- Wrapped commands - when your script acts as a wrapper for other commands and their options
-- Target names, usernames, or other primary identifiers
-- Simplifying the interface when parameters have a natural, expected order
+- Simplifying the interface when parameters have a natural, expected order such as `cp fromfile tofile` does.

 For important configuration options that might be missed, named parameters (with `--name value` syntax) are generally more self-documenting and should be preferred.